DomtronVox/StaticFarmSite/src/documents/main_pages/alternate-home-text-and-pics.md

 <br />

-## this little guy is saying "HI!"
+## This little guy is saying "HI!"

 <br />